 Student Advisory Council Role, Responsibilities, and Accountability

 In addition to the three virtual meetings per year, council members are encouraged to attend the annual Illinois 60 by 25 Network Conference as possible to increase their familiarity with the Network and its mission.
-The 2021 conference will take place virtually on February 22-25.

 Who Should Apply?

 The Illinois 60 by 25 Network seeks Student Advisory Council members who reflect the diversity of students in the State.
 The ideal member embodies the following:

 - A current high school student at a public school in one of the Illinois 60 by 25 Network Leadership Communities (see the list of current Leadership Communities)